 The world’s first self-service grocery store, Piggly Wiggly, opened in Memphis Tennessee.
 Clarence Saunders, the founder of Piggly Wiggly, claimed to be the first to give shoppers “better value through high volume and low profit margin food retailing”.
 There are still more than 600 Piggly Wiggly stores operating in the United States.

 The Copha trade mark was applied to a shortening made from coconut oil and was registered by Lever Brothers, the forerunner of Unilever.
 The oil was extracted from copra, imported from the Pacific islands.
 Sydney was an important hub for the copra trade, with much of the resulting oil used for soap manufacture.
-The brand is currently owned by Peerless Foods and is unique to Australia.
+The brand is currently owned by Peerless Foods and is unique to Australia and New Zealand, where it is called Kremelta.
 Along with Kellogg’s Rice Bubbles, it is an essential ingredient of Chocolate Crackles, a popular treat for children’s parties.
 More

 James L Kraft was an American cheese merchant who wanted to produce a cheese with better keeping qualities.
 His pasteurised, emulsified Kraft cheese was developed in 1915.
 The process was patented in 1916 and in 1917 the first batch of canned cheese was supplied to the US Armed forces.
 Kraft’s invention of a cheese that could be stored indefinitely was an advance in technology, but perhaps not in flavour.